 Annual Savings = Fuel Consumption x (1–E1/E2) x Fuel Cost

 = 29,482 MMBtu/yr x $8.00/MMBtu

 The percentage of oxygen in the flue gas can be measured by inexpensive gas-absorbing test kits.
 More expensive (ranging in cost from $500 to $1,000) hand-held, computer-based analyzers display percent oxygen, stack gas temperature, and boiler efficiency.
 They are a recommended investment for any boiler system with annual fuel costs exceeding $50,000.

 When fuel composition is highly variable (such as refinery gas, hog fuel, or multi-fuel boilers), or where steam flows are highly variable, an online oxygen analyzer should be considered.
 The oxygen “trim” system provides feedback to the burner controls to automatically minimize excess combustion air and optimize the air-to-fuel ratio.

-Click to download the U.S. Department of Energy's Tip Sheet then contact Campbell-Sevey to see how we can help you improve your boiler's combustion efficiency.
+Click to download the complete U.S. Department of Energy's Tip Sheet then contact Campbell-Sevey to see how we can help you improve your boiler's combustion efficiency.